SamvelMakaryan/Boolean-Calculator/README.md

 2. AND
 3. OR
 4. IMP
-5. other functions in order of their appearance
+5. Other functions in order of their appearance

-The parentheses nullify priority
+The parentheses nullify priority.
 Puting white spaces is okay.

 Example `